 The expensive part of this recipe is the chicken and the fajita shells.
 Everything else is largely flavoring or fairly inexpensive vegetables.
 Thus, this is a perfect recipe to make when chicken and fajita shells are on sale.
 Or, even better – plan ahead a bit and pick up one of them on sale, then wait a while for the other one.

-The first step is simply to cook the chicken breasts in a skillet.
+1. Cook the chicken breasts in a skillet.